near-miss/dra_web/_pages/faqs.md

 <p>“Issues are showing up on our radar that reveal something is not right even though our lab results indicate otherwise,” </p>

-<p>“DRA reports are used in our morning meetings to point out abnormal areas we need to focus on,”
+<p>“DRA reports are used in our morning meetings to point out abnormal areas we need to focus on,” </p>

-“DRA allows us to catch deviations that we not have caught looking at averages,”
+<p>“DRA allows us to catch deviations that we not have caught looking at averages,” </p>

-“DRA told us at the outset when we started pushing the limits of the unit,”
+<p>“DRA told us at the outset when we started pushing the limits of the unit,” </p>

-“DRA reports have improved shift-to-shift communications and turnover” and importantly,
+<p>“DRA reports have improved shift-to-shift communications and turnover” and importantly, </p>

-“It’s definitely allowing us to catch much more things at much earlier stages than we would have caught otherwise or were catching earlier.”</p>
+<p>“It’s definitely allowing us to catch much more things at much earlier stages than we would have caught otherwise or were catching earlier.”</p>

 <h2 class="archive__item-title">This sounds very interesting, what led to the creation of DRA? </h2>
 <p>DRA technology has been developed by our founders and technology staff based on over ten years of academic and industrial research.
 On our website (www.nearmissmgmt.com/resources.html), there are at least 20 scientific publications that show how the idea started and progressed.
 We also have comprehensive patents in this area.
 And finally, thanks to our dedicated in-house R&D activities and continuous interaction with customers in different companies and industries, the breadth of problems detected by DRA is increasing as rapidly as ever.</p>